-Juliet’s relationship with her parents seems quite formal, and undergoes drastic change during the course of the novel.
-The Capulets expect total obedience from her and forces her to take extreme measures when she holds her own.
+Juliet’s relationship with her parents seems quite formal and undergoes drastic change during the play.
+The Capulets expect total obedience from her and force her to take extreme measures when she holds her own opinion.

 In a situation of such vulnerability, Juliet is left alone by both of her parents.
 Lady Capulet, instead of comforting her, turns to comfort her husband.
-Even when Juliet begs for her mother’s help, and delay the marriage for until she is in proper state, Lady Capulet turns her back to her daughter, professing her own outrage, ‘Talk not to me, for I’ll not speak a word:/ Do as thou wilt, for I have done with thee.’
-By this scene Shakespeare not only presents the parental abuse that Juliet has to face, but also the absolute loneliness of Juliet where she is left without someone to help her.
+Even when Juliet begs for her mother’s help, and asks to delay the marriage until she is in a better state, Lady Capulet turns her back to her daughter, professing her outrage, ‘Talk not to me, for I’ll not speak a word:/ Do as thou wilt, for I have done with thee.’
+In this scene, Shakespeare not only presents the parental abuse that Juliet has to face but also the absolute loneliness of Juliet where she is left without someone to help her.

 The older generation seems incapable of emotions of love and concern.
-At first Lord Capulet seems reasonable and asks Paris to meet Juliet and see if he could win her, and stops Tybalt from fighting Romeo.
-Because of his own authority, he doesn’t like his decision to be overruled.
-Therefore, Juliet’s downright opposition to his decision to marry her off enrages him to the point where he completely threatens to disown his last living heir.
-Thus, the Capulet’s incompetency at being good parents can be held accountable when discussing the factors relating to Juliet’s final demise.
+At first, Lord Capulet seems reasonable and asks Paris to meet Juliet and see if he could win her, and stops Tybalt from fighting Romeo.
+Because of his authority, he doesn’t like his decision to be overruled.
+Therefore, Juliet’s downright opposition to his decision for her to marry enrages him to the point where he completely threatens to disown his last living heir.
+Thus, the Capulets’ incompetency in being good parents can be held accountable when discussing the factors relating to Juliet’s final demise.